Igniting Innovation 24/7/365Subscribe Now

 The issue I have, and maybe you do too, with these technology clusters is that they just create technology for technology sake.
 They also follow the conventional view that all innovation is technological innovation.

 These were the first things that came to my mind when I first heard about this project.
 I also thought that they’re looking at it the wrong way.
 Why?
 Because innovation isn’t just technology.
-It’s about people and in Tijuana we have the CECUT or Tijuana Cultural Center (see image below).
+It’s about people.

 If our intent is to create a culture of innovation, not to say the BIT Center isn’t a good starting point, we need to think diversity.
 Diversity of people, diversity of thought.
 Not more of the same.